-“Growth Hacking” is often used in the context of growing something (usually a business) at an exponential rate by manipulating its vital growth elements.
+“Growth Hacking” is often explained in the context of growing something (usually a business) at an exponential rate by manipulating its vital elements.

-The problem is that a lot of people misunderstand this concept.
+The problem is that a lot of users misunderstand this concept.

-For instance, many companies try to hack their business’ growth by inflating their sales plans and advertising budgets.
+For instance, many companies try to hack their business development by inflating their sales plans and advertising budgets.
 Pretty soon, they’ve blown a huge chunk of their budget (sometimes all of it), but the result they expected never materializes.

-Andrew Chen — an authority on startups, growth, metrics, and network effects, whose writings have been featured and quoted in The New York Times, Fortune, Wired, and WSJ — believes that after a certain time, channels exhaust themselves and cease to be effective.
+Andrew Chen — an authority on startups, product metrics framework KPIs, and network effects, whose writings have been featured and quoted in The New York Times, Fortune — believes that after a time, channels exhaust themselves and cease to be effective.
 Additionally, many of them do not scale at all.

 This is why putting your advertising on steroids will not lead to explosive growth.

 Andrew Chen practically popularized the term “Growth Hacking” in a blog post titled, “Growth Hacker is the new VP Marketing”, so he’s someone you might want to listen to.